 At first glance, you’ll see a lot of the typical Bali souvenirs, but don’t get discouraged.
 If you take the time to sift through everything you can find some really cool items like the all-natural skin care in the photo below.
 The soda scrub is amazing by the way.

-In addition to the market Love Anchor also boasts a restaurant and bar with an extensive menu of multi-cultural food and drinks including breakfast, lunch, dinner and sweet treats.
+In addition to the market Love Anchor also boasts a restaurant and bar with an extensive menu of multicultural food and drinks including breakfast, lunch, dinner and sweet treats.
 There are also a few permanent stores, like Rip Curl, just in case you haven’t already spent all of your money at the market.

-Samadi Sunday Farmers and Artisans Market
+2. Samadi Sunday Market

 Contrary to what you might think, Samadi Bali is not just for the yogis!
 Every Sunday expats and locals alike flock to the beautiful courtyard/garden located on Jl.
 Padang Linjong to browse the fresh food and artisan goods on offer.

 Samadi Sunday Market differs a bit from the other two because it focuses solely on fresh produce free from GMO and pesticides, drinks and snacks that are good for you, unique handmade items and different charitable products.

 You’ll find various stalls featuring freshly baked goods, fruits and vegetables, homemade juices, jams, and organic coffees and chocolate.
 And don’t forget to try their little restaurant too, it’s the perfect place for a light but delicious breakfast or lunch.
 My favorite dishes are the grilled falafel bowl and the green wrap.
 Yum!